 Based on the experience from the previous project, an abstract scene class for encapsulating the interface to the game engine must at the very least define these functions: init(), draw(), update(), load(), and unload().
 Missing from this list are the support for level transitions to start, advance to the next level and, if desired, to stop the game.

-Create a new JavaScript file in the src/engine folder and name it scene.js, import from the loop module and the engine access file, index.js.
-These two modules are required because the Scene object must start and end the game loop when the game level begins and ends, and, the engine must be cleanup if a level should decide to terminate the game.
+Create a new JavaScript file in the src/engine folder and name it scene.js, import from the loop module and the engine access file index.js.
+These two modules are required because the Scene object must start and end the game loop when the game level begins and ends, and, the engine must be cleaned up if a level should decide to terminate the game.

 "use strict";